elephantscale/es-training-new/machine-learning/generic/sagemaker/SageMaker.md

   * **Amazon CloudWatch** monitors your AWS resources and applications
   * Amazon CloudWatch Logs enables you to monitor, store, and access your log files from EC2 instances, AWS CloudTrail
-     - That includes logs from SageMaker Docker containes
+     - That includes logs from SageMaker Docker containers
   * AWS CloudTrail captures API calls and related events made by or on behalf of your AWS account
      - Including SageMaker calls